 The goal of the Mako System is to provide additional flexibility and better fit by providing more precision during placement—this should lead to less wear and tear over the life of the artificial joint.
 As patients get joints replaced at younger and younger ages, having a tool that is meant to prolong the life of an artificial joint becomes more and more important.

 In traditional joint replacement surgeries, surgeons use imaging from MRIs and X-rays to get a picture of the joint, they make a plan and begin surgery; with Mako, a 3D model of the joint is created using CT imaging.
 Using this model, a surgeon is able to place the implant, rotate the joint, and extend and bend the joint to each patient’s unique anatomy before ever beginning surgery.

 With a precise plan in place the surgeon will do the actual surgery using the Mako robotic arm.
 The Mako Robotic Arm gives feedback during surgery to help keep the surgeon to his pre-surgical plan just as a GPS would give guidance during a road trip.
 The surgeon is always able to make “detours” during surgery using their expert judgement.

 The Mako robotic arm is a tool that the surgeon controls and moves with their hands throughout the duration of the surgery.
 Each surgeon who uses Mako goes through a training program to become certified and specifically trained in using the Mako robotic arm.
-Both Dr. Tim Lehman and Dr. Bob Thomas have become certified Mako joint specialists and are happy to work with each patient to determine the best course of action for their surgery.
+Dr. Tim Lehman, Dr. Bob Thomas and Dr. Todd Wente are certified Mako joint specialists and are happy to work with each patient to determine the best course of action for their surgery.

 The Mako robotic arm is an option for the following surgeries: